-Maiden General Försäkrings, AB. ("Maiden GF" or the "Company"), corporation number 516406-1003, is licensed to underwrite direct and indirect insurance for Class 16 - other financial loss.
+Maiden General Försäkrings, AB. ("Maiden GF" or the "Company"), corporation number 516406-1003, is licensed to underwrite direct and indirect insurance for Class 16 - other financial loss, Class 1 - accident, Class 2 - sickness and Class 9 - other property damage.
 Maiden GF is domiciled in Sweden however coverage is provided throughout Europe under the "Provision of Freedom of Services" where passports have been granted.
-Maiden GF has set up a UK branch, Maiden General Försäkrings AB, UK Branch, which is in the UK's Temporary Permissions Regime and has applied for regulatory approval from the PRA and FCA in the UK.